MuhammadAhmadMirza/Images-Autoclicker/README.md

 ## Configuration

-- The application saves settings (image paths, mode, etc.) to a `settings.json` file in the same
 - The application saves settings (image paths, mode, etc.) to a `settings.json` file in the same directory as the script.
 - You can manually edit this file if needed.